NWylynko/Nasa-Image-Tracker/README.md

 ## setup
   1. copy .env.example to .env
   2. run `yarn` to install dependencies
+  3. if using vscode run `yarn dlx @yarnpkg/sdks vscode`
-  3. run `yarn dev` to start the development server
+  4. run `yarn dev` to start the development server

 ## scripts
   - `yarn build` to build the production distribution